FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 # Würfeln

 Würfeln is a game for 2-6 players and takes about 30min to play.
-The rules are rather simple, the game is fast and luck is a main factor to winning the game.
+The rules are rather simple, the game is fast paced and luck is a main factor to winning the game.

 The game in short: Bet on your roll outcome and receive or pay rocks.
 Beware of the 🦄.
 The first player with no rocks left loses the game.
 All other players keep their rocks.
 Bet on the 🦄 and play another game.
-Winner is whoever has the most rocks after an agreed amount of games (default=10).
-If all rocks are gone from the central stash the game ends early.
+After ten rounds, the player with the most rocks wins.

 Below is an overview of how the game is setup and played.